juliannetzer/WiSe2425_Worldbuilding_khb/session3.md

 - When you now click the Play Button Unity will record your scene.

-> You can also change the Recording Mode:
+>You can also change the Recording Mode:
->Manual: Start and stop recording manually.
+>   - Manual: Start and stop recording manually.
->Frame Interval: Record from specific frames (e.g., frames 0–300).
+>   - Frame Interval: Record from specific frames (e.g., frames 0–300).
->Time Interval: Record for a set time (e.g., 10 seconds).
+>   - Time Interval: Record for a set time (e.g., 10 seconds).